alex-siege/MetaExchangeWPF/README.md

 ### JSON Files

 The application reads exchange data from JSON files located in the `exchanges` folder, which is in the working directory of the solution.
 Each JSON file contains information about an exchange's order book (bids and asks) and available funds (Crypto and Euro).
-You can replace these files with downsized test files which are located inside **exchanges/test_exchanges_backup** folder.
+You can replace these files with downsized test files which are located inside the `exchanges/test_exchanges_backup` folder.

 ## Project Structure